aschombe/C-Script/README.md

 - [x] Exit function (exits the interpreter) syntax: (exit num)

 ## Todo
-- [ ] Fix parser by adding a special parse case to fix how functions are parsed
 - [ ] While loops
 - [ ] Put print statement output after the output for the line being interpreted, and dont print a 0 for every successful line
 - [ ] Support for code spanning multiple lines